superinsight/superinsight-page-doc/docs/faq.md

 # FAQ
 Here are a list of frequently asked questions that are commonly asked

-??? quote "What a machine learning database?"
+??? quote "What a machine learning SQL database?"

-    Machine learning is a database that has machine learning features build-in to the database.
+    Machine learning SQL Database is a database that has machine learning features build-in to the database.
 		Common ML operations such as model training, predictions and semantic search are available inside the database.

 ??? quote "What is semantic search?"